thestippe/thestippe.github.io/_drafts/statistics/causal_intro.md

-The main reference for this part will be the material in [these](https://www.bradyneal.com/Introduction_to_Causal_Inference-Dec17_2020-Neal.pdf) notes by Brady Neal, but I strongly recommend to read the textbook by Guido Imbens (who, in 2021, shared the Nobel prize for economics with Joshua Angrist and David Card for their works on causal inference) and Carl Rubin
+The main reference for this part will be the material in [these](https://www.bradyneal.com/Introduction_to_Causal_Inference-Dec17_2020-Neal.pdf) notes by Brady Neal, but I strongly recommend to read the textbook by Guido Imbens (who, in 2021, shared the Nobel Prize for economics with Joshua Angrist and David Card for their works on causal inference) and Carl Rubin
 (who first developed the potential outcomes framework).

 ## The counterfactual definition of causality